laravel/docs/blade.md

 Even though the included view will inherit all data available in the parent view, you may also pass an array of extra data to the included view:

     @include('view.name', ['some' => 'data'])

+You can combine loops and includes into one directive with Blade's `@each`.

+    @each('view.name', $someCollection, 'variableNameForTheInclude', 'raw or view')

+The first argument is the template to render.
+This will usually be a partial.
+The second one is the iterable dataset, in our case `$someCollection`.
+Third is the variable name the elements will use when being iterated upon.
+For example, in `foreach ($data as $element)`, this argument would be `element` (without the `$`).
+The fourth argument is an optional one – it’s the name of the template file which should be rendered when the second argument (`$data`) is empty, i.e. has nothing to iterate over.
+The fourth argument can optionally be a raw representation of what you want to display.
+For example `raw|<tr><td>No results.</td></tr>`.

 #### Comments